mspnp/aks-baseline/README.md

 # Azure Kubernetes Service (AKS) Secure Baseline Reference Implementation

+**:hammer: This is still a _work in progress_.
+Until then, pardon the dust and anything that might be broken or wrong.
+Some links to content referenced below are not yet live/published. :wrench:**

 This reference implementation demonstrates the _recommended starting (baseline) infrastructure architecture_ for an [AKS cluster](https://azure.microsoft.com/services/kubernetes-service).
 This is implementation and document is meant to guide an interdisciplinary team or multiple distinct teams like networking, security and development through the process of getting this secure baseline infrastructure deployed and understanding the components of it.

 ## Azure Architecture Center guidance